joemasilotti/masilotti.com/src/_pages/turbo-native-workshop.md

 May 15, 10am - 1pm PT on Zoom. $499 per person, limited to 20 attendees.

 <%= render Workshop::CTA.new(newsletter: site.data.newsletters.workshop, event_id: site.config.fathom.events.workshop_ticket) %>

+> "What we learned in few hours **unlocks the possibilities for us to spin up a mobile app for our users quickly and reliably**." - Sweta Sanghavi

 ## About the author